narcissawright/melancholy/README.md

 #### `Mostly Done`
 - Shield bash.
 Quickly releasing and re-pressing results in a shield bash.
 Reflects projectiles w/ higher velocity.
 - Impact landing.
 Landing from a height will result damage or being unable to move for a time.
 - Subweapon: Bombs.
 Pull bomb (hold overhead).
 Cannot pull while area above head is blocked.
-Can throw bombs (set velocity right now).
+Can throw bombs.
 Bombs explode on impact.
 Bomb will drop if damaged or if you shield.
 Shielding a bomb will give you shield knockback but no damage.
 Getting hit by a bomb directly can boost you, but does damage.

-#### `In progress`
-- Subweapon: Bombs.
-Pull bomb (hold overhead).
-Cannot pull while area above head is blocked.
-Can throw bombs (set velocity right now).
-Still need to finish bomb explosion animation, apply damage, and cause the player to drop their bomb if they are hit or they try to shield or pull a weapon.

 #### `To Do`
 - Proper movement & physics on slopes and small ledges